St Mary's University College, Belfast

 History: The first teacher training college in Belfast.
 Opened as St. Mary's Training College for Women in 1900.
 Got its current name in 1999 when St Mary's became a college of Queen's University, Belfast.

-Address: Falls Road, West Belfast.
+Address: Falls Road in the west of Northern Ireland's capital, Belfast.
 Feeling the benefit of economic and social regeneration schemes.

 Added value: You get a Queen's University degree.
 Big on team sports and very big on international opportunities.
 A wireless network in the library.

 Teaching: 94 per cent of students said they were satisfied in the National Student Survey.

 Research: Not big on research but it's growing in certain areas e.g. the PE department is looking at values in sport such as drugs issues.
 A new research office has been established.

 Any accommodation?
 No halls of residence but plenty of good quality housing available to rent in the surrounding area.

 Cheap to live there?
 Very - private rents can be as low as £60 per week.